ansible/ansible/docsite/rst/playbooks_roles.rst

    - include: foo.yml
      static: <yes|no|true|false>

-By default in Ansible 2.1 and higher, includes are automatically treated as static rather than dynamic when the include meets the following conditions:
+By default, starting in Ansible 2.1, 'task' includes are automatically treated as static rather than dynamic when the include meets the following conditions:

 * The include does not use any loops